mvolkmann/blog/src/rust.md

 ## Terminology

+- `cargo`
-`cargo`: a command-line utility described later
+  - command-line utility described later
+- crate
+  - tree of modules
-crate: a binary (executable) or a library
+  - either a binary (bin) or a library (lib)
+- module
-module: a set of related values such as constants and functions
+  - set of related values such as constants and functions
+- package
+  - `cargo` feature for building, testing, and sharing crates
-package: a set of related crates described by a `Cargo.toml` file
+  - set of related crates described by a `Cargo.toml` file;
+  - contains any number of binaries and 0 or 1 library
+- TOML
+  - configuration file format
-TOML: a configuration file format; stands for Tom's Obvious, Minimal Language
+  - stands for Tom's Obvious, Minimal Language

 ## TOML